How to Wash Your Hands Accurately

 Make sure you’re completely covering your hands with soap and water.
 Scrub between your fingers, under your nails, everywhere your thumbs, and up your wrists.

 There are germs all over your hands, not just on your palms and fingertips.
-Rinse the Soap (and Germs) Away: Rinsing is ultimately how you get the germs off of your hands, so it’s really the most important step.
+Rinse the Soap (and Germs) Away: Rinsing is ultimately how you get the germs off of your hands, so it’s the most important step.

 Again, it’s important to use clean running water.
 Dipping your hands during a stagnant pool of water (or even standing water within the sink) isn’t equivalent to rinsing the soap off with clean, running water.